SAMtoBAM/MUMandCo/README.md

 ']chrX:xxxxxx]' : a VCF inspired notation for the association of the translocation fragments with the other fragments <br/>
 e.g. for chr1 with its right border at 250000bp assocaited with chr2 at 100000bp; <br/>
 the note would be as follows for chr 1: ']chr2:100000]'     and for chr2 : '[chr1:250000[' <br/>
-As such, each translocation fragment as called as an event, is now a breakend-like call and will be duplicated if both borders are involved in translocations <br\>
+As such, each translocation fragment as called as an event, is now a breakend-like call and will be duplicated if both borders are involved in translocations <br/>

 VCF TRA EVENT: <br/>
 The later notation for the TSV file is currently being added to the alt column in the VCF for 'TRA' events. <br/>